airyrooms/maleo.js/packages/Maleo.js/README.md

 For optimization purposes, you can also preload a component even before the component got rendered.

-For example, if you want to load a when a button get pressed, you can start preloading the component when the user hovers the mouse over the button.
+For example, if you want to load component when a button get pressed, you can start preloading the component when the user hovers the mouse over the button.

 The component created by `Dynamic` exposes a [static `preload` method](https://github.com/jamiebuilds/react-loadable#loadablecomponentpreload).